tderwedu/42cursus/04_netwhat/research.md

 ## HyperText Markup Language (HTML)
 Allows  to mark up a text file with hypertext element.
 - HTML tags : **<#>...<\\#>**

+What is ping:

+Ping is a computer network administration software utility used to test the reachability of a host on an Internet Protocol (IP) network.
+Ping operates by sending Internet Control Message Protocol (ICMP - Layer 3) echo request packets to the target host and waiting for an ICMP echo reply.